-For those students who do not meet the required grades for either their confirmed or insurance university, they can enter into 'Clearing'.
+Students who do not meet the required grades for either their confirmed or insurance university can enter into 'Clearing'.
 This system allows their application to be considered by universities where there are spaces.

 Adjustment period at Clearing: This new initiative is for those students who have performed better than expected.
 It allows them to 'shop around' for a better or preferred course or university.
-The Adjustment process is available from A level results day until 31 August.
+The Adjustment process is available from A Level results day until 31 August.